smriti112/VRINDA-STORE/README.md

 # VRINDA-STORE
-PROJECT NAME:- Vrinda Store Data Analysis
+->PROJECT NAME:- Vrinda Store Data Analysis

-OBJECTIVE:- Vrinda Store wants to create an annual sales report for 2022.So that Vrinda can understand their customers and grow more Sales in 2023.
+->OBJECTIVE:- Vrinda Store wants to create an annual sales report for 2022.So that Vrinda can understand their customers and grow more Sales in 2023.

-TASK:-
+->TASK:-
 1.Compare the Sales and orders using a single chart.

 2.Which month got the highest sales and orders.